get-convex/convex-docs/docs/database/indexes/indexes-and-query-perf.md

 If you are defining a few indexes there is no need to worry about the maintenance cost.
 As you define more indexes, the cost to maintain them grows because every `insert` needs to update every index.
 This is why Convex has a limit of 32 indexes per table.
-In practice most applications define a handle of indexes per table to make their important queries efficient.
+In practice most applications define a handful of indexes per table to make their important queries efficient.

 ## Indexing Multiple Fields